Presentations and posters

 Guidance and tips for effective oral and visual presentations.

 Presenting your work allows you to demonstrate your knowledge and familiarity of your subject.
 Presentations can vary from being formal, like a mini lecture, to more informal, such as summarising a paper in a tutorial.
 You may have a specialist audience made up of your peers, lecturers or research practitioners or a wider audience at a conference or event.
 Sometimes you will be asked questions.
-Academic presentations are typically oral, such as a talk with slides, or a poster presentation, and they may be assessed.
+Academic presentations maybe a talk with slides or a poster presentation, and they may be assessed.
 Presentations may be individual or collaborative group work.

 A good presentation will communicate your main points to an audience clearly, concisely and logically.
 Your audience doesn’t know what it is you are trying to say, so you need to guide them through your argument.

 There are a few key points that you should consider with any sort of presenting:

 - What is the format?
 Is it a poster, a talk with visual material or a video?